iotaledger/iota/crates/iota-graphql-rpc/README.md

 ### Using manual setup

-Before you can run the GraphQL server, you need to have a running postgres instance for the Indexer.
+Before you can run the GraphQL server, you need to have a running Indexer postgres instance.
 Follow the [Indexer database setup](../iota-indexer/README.md#database-setup) to set up the database.
 You should end up with a running postgres instance on port `5432` with the database `iota_indexer` accessible by user `postgres` with password `postgrespw`.

 ## Launching the graphql-rpc server

-You can run the server with the following command with default configuration like:
+You can run the server with the following command with default configuration with:

 ```
 cargo run --bin iota-graphql-rpc start-server
 ```

+Per default, the GraphQL server will be served on `127.0.0.1:8000`.

-You can also specify the RPC URL, the DB URL, the GraphQL server host and port to be served as well as specific server configurations with following command:
+To configure the DB URL, node RPC URL for transaction execution, the GraphQL server host and port or any specific any server options, you can pass the following arguments:

 ```
-cargo run --bin iota-graphql-rpc start-server [--rpc-url] [--db-url] [--port] [--host] [--config]
+cargo run --bin iota-graphql-rpc start-server [--db-url] [--node-rpc-url] [--host] [--port] [--config]
 ```

-`--config` expects a path to a TOML file with the server configuration.
+`--config` expects a path to a TOML server configuration file.

 Example `.toml` config: